BGCG/project3/README.md

 * Stock predictor
 * Automated donor cohort alert to replenish stocks

+## Limitations

+As there are variations in the number of units of blood used in hospitals per week and seasons (i.e. late summer due to increased car crashes) as well as differences in demands in blood types due to genetic differences between populations, it is difficult to determine how many units of blood of a particular type is classed as a 'low amount'.
+Therefore, 10K units of blood cap is likely unaccurate.
+If this project was persued further I would look at statistical reports to determine which is the best unit cut of point for a particular blood type, but to actually predict future blood usage may require machine learning algorithms.

 ## Testing

 The main areas of testing where ensuring that the user input was validated effectively.
 I tested the input by puting in the wrong string or similar strings (ie POS) to the input to determine how robust the validation was, which always activated the invalid response.
 I wrote a conditional statement that detects whether the user has entered an blood type exactly as stated in the options list.
-I did want some leaniancy on the users part, such as if there was an accidental space before or after the input word, as this couldn't be misunderstood as a different input for which I used the `strip()` method.
+I did want to allow some leaniancy on the users part, such as if there was an accidental space before or after the input word, as this couldn't be misunderstood as a different input for which I used the `strip()` method.
 Additionally, it doesn't matter whether the user used upper, lower or captilised input as this would not change the interpretation of the user input.
 I converted all a user inputs to uppercase using the `upper()` method.
 Not converting the user input to uppercase would result the invalid input message showing, as I found when I forgot to include it in the testing process.
 Furthermore, I didn't allow white space mid word in options, ie 'A B POS' as this might be misinterpretted by the program as BPOS when in fact the user wanted results for ABPOS.

 With regards to the validate input function, I did have some issues that the rest of the script would still activate even if the invalid response was activated and would not surprisingly report None and empty lists for stock level reports.
 I therefore fixed my conditional statement in the validate input function so that the while loop would only be exited if the user input was in the options lists, by using of boolean logic.